serokell/blog-posts/Introduction to Free Monads/article.md

 data Free f a = Pure a | Free (f (Free f a))
 ```

-As you can see, it is indeed very similar to a list -- a bit more general, since the functor is arbitrary, which potentially makes it a tree, with branches of type `f` and leaves of type `a`.
+As you can see, it is indeed very similar to a list.
+Note, however, that it is a bit more general: the functor is arbitrary, potentially making it a tree, with branches of type `f` and leaves of type `a`.
 Pure values, i.e. leaves, are encoded via the constructor `Pure`, and "actions", i.e. branches -- via the constructor `Free`.

+This point is important, so we'll repeat -- free monad is similar to a list, but, unlike a list, "continuation" (i.e. `Free`) can be a branching structure, depending on the choice of the base functor `f`.

 It may be helpful to write out the types of these constructors explicitly: